 The Kingdom is established on this renewed earth after Christ's 2nd Coming, at the end of Tribulation.
 Satan is bound up for 1000 years “then he must be released for a little while.”

-Time still exists, and sin still exists but is tightly controlled as Jesus rules from His throne in the temple during the 1,000 year Kingdom period.
+Time still exists, and sin still exists but is tightly controlled as King Jesus rules from His throne in the temple during the 1,000 year Kingdom period.
 During this period God still inhabits Eternity.

 Make note of "H" on the Word-Reference diagram